 Our results disclosed that patients diagnosed with larger AMs (> 27.5 cm3) might have higher recurrence rates after GTR and would benefit from early adjuvant radiotherapy.
-Other factors, such as skull base, tentorium locations, and progesterone negativity in the immunohistopathological staining, might also be considered potential risks for recurrence.
+Other factors, such as skull base, tentorium locations, and progesterone negativity, might also be considered a potential risk for recurrence.
 These decisions should be made with multidisciplinary neuro-oncology teams for each patient.
 Further prospective and multi-institutional studies need to be made to confirm our findings and develop a predictive scale for AMs.